 As another client wrote,

 Are you a small business with your hands full?
-I’d love to create your brand identity and free you up to focus on the rest of your business.
+I’d love to tackle your brand identity.
+I can free you up to focus on making the other parts of your business outstanding.